ibm-cloud-docs/vpc/faq-vsi.md

 {: #faq-vsi-18}
 {: faq}

 When you provision a Windows virtual server instance with a stock image, disk manager might show unexpected disks.
 After a new Windows instance is provisioned from a stock image, a cloud-init disk and a swap disk are present.
 The cloud-init disk might display a size of 378 KB.
 The swap disk might display a size of 44 KB; the swap disk is turned off eventually.
 These small disks are working as designed.
-You should not attempt to delete either of these disks that are associated with your new Windows virtual server instance.
+You should not attempt to delete or format either of these disks that are associated with your new Windows virtual server instance.